-- Prepare and execute a risk-based audit plan which is approved by the Board Audit Committee. - Identify, and agree with management, opportunities to improve internal controls, risk management and governance processes and verify that such improvements are implemented within a reasonable period of time. - Assist in the investigation of any significant suspected fraudulent activities within Athora Ireland or conduct special reviews or consulting which may not usually be included in the scope of the Internal Audit and notify the regulator, if appropriate, of the results of these activities. - Issue periodic reports to management and the Board Audit Committee, summarising the progress and results of the annual audit
+- Prepare and execute a risk-based audit plan which is approved by the Board Audit Committee. - Identify, and agree with management, opportunities to improve internal controls, risk management and governance processes and verify that such improvements are implemented within a reasonable period of time. - Assist in the investigation of any significant suspected fraudulent activities within Athora Ireland or conduct special reviews or consulting which may not usually be included in the scope of the Internal Audit and notify management and the Board Audit Committee, of the results of these activities. - Issue periodic reports to management and the Board Audit Committee, summarising the progress and results of the annual audit plan, as well as on the sufficiency of Internal Audit resources.

-- plan, as well as on the sufficiency of Internal Audit resources. - Assemble and maintain a professional audit staff (of an adequate size relative to the size and nature of the organisation and the remit of the internal audit function) with sufficient knowledge, skills, experience, and professional certifications. - Ensure the Board Audit Committee and Senior Management Team are kept informed of emerging trends and successful practices in internal auditing. - Consider the scope of work of the external auditors, regulators, and internal compliance and risk management teams, as appropriate, for the purpose of providing optimal audit coverage to the organisation at a reasonable overall cost. - Coordinate and work together with other control and monitoring functions (e.g. risk management, compliance, and external auditors). - Execute audits on the functioning of the first and second lines of defence.
+- Assemble and maintain a professional audit staff (of an adequate size relative to the size and nature of the organisation and the remit of the Internal Audit function) with sufficient knowledge, skills, experience, and professional certifications. - Ensure the Board Audit Committee and Senior Management Team are kept informed of emerging trends and successful practices in internal auditing. - Consider the scope of work of the external auditors, regulators, and internal compliance and risk management teams, as appropriate, for the purpose of providing optimal audit coverage to the organisation at a reasonable overall cost. - Coordinate and work together with other control and monitoring functions (e.g. risk management, compliance, and external auditors). - Execute audits on the functioning of the first and second lines of defence. - Ensure the audit work conforms to the Institute of Internal Auditors or other regulatory bodies and Athora Group standards. - Ensure the principles of integrity, objectivity, confidentiality and competency are applied and upheld.